Nasroc/Nasroc/README.md

 My name is Carson Benedetto and I am learning to develop games.

-I am currently working on creating a replica of the free Idle/Incremental game Grim Clickers on steam.
+I am currently working on creating a replica of the free Idle/Incremental game Egg Inc.

 I wanted to challenge myself and learn in a new exciting way so I decided to pick a game I enjoy playing and trying to recreate it with my own code.